-There are a lot of full or hybrid D/S IKs coming out now, but Idaho-based Aire are sticking with traditional bloat technology with their 2020 Sawtooth upgrade which gets an extra two feet and ‘bold new graphics’ – as they call it in motorbike world.
+There are a lot of full or hybrid Dropstitch IKs coming out now, but Idaho-based Aire are sticking with traditional bloat technology with their 2020 Tributary Sawtooth upgrade which gets an extra two feet and ‘bold new graphics’, as they call it in motorbike world.
 Along with with NRS down the road and with whom they seem closely tied, they’re among the US’s more serious IK makers (both come from the rafting game).
-Before the Seawave came along I’d considered an Aire IK but was put off by the following:
+Before the Seawave came along I’d considered an Aire IK but was put off by:

 In other words, as far from a high-end Gumboat as you can get.
-It was long-extinct Sears IKs who are said to have originally come up with the idea of ‘inner tubes’ supporting a sewn or RF-welded PVC shell in the early 80s – it works like a bicycle inner tube supports a tyre.
+It was long-extinct Sears IKs who are said to have originally come up with the idea of ‘inner tubes‘ supporting a sewn or welded PVC shell in the early 80s.
+It works like a bicycle inner tube supports a tyre.
 Aire adopted the idea a few years later which may explain why this method is common in North America but unknown in Europe.
-The benefits of this type of assembly seem principally economic: quicker, less laborious assembly, although bankside repairs using just sticky tape on the bladder are near-instant.
+The benefits of this type of assembly are primarily economic: quicker, less laborious assembly, although bankside repairs using sticky tape on the bladder are near-instant.

-As explained on the IK Construction page, the ‘inner tube’ or bladder system involves easier sewing or RF welding (all shown in this Aire promo video – stills below).
-This method requires no glues or solvents, like ‘tubeless’ Gumotex or Grabners.
-Aire likes to spin this as ‘double layer’ but of course they are co-dependant: without one the other is useless.
+As explained on the IK Construction page, the bladder system involves easier sewing or welding of the shell (all shown in this Aire promo video – stills below).
+No glues or solvents needed, unlike ‘tubeless’ Gumotex or Grabners.
+Aire spins this as ‘double layer’ but of course they are co-dependant: without one the other is useless.
 For a recreational packboat user, bladder boats have drying issues because inevitably water seeps in between the two layers and stays there.
 Owners often complain about this and certainly in a temperate climate like the UK, proper drying would be a pain.
 It’s a lot of extra faffing to clean and dry than a quick wipe of a tubeless boat.
 Being rot-free plastic, leaving an IK wet won’t ruin it, the worst might be some mildew or staining, but as with all outdoor gear, storing wet is bad form and may affect durability, especially around sewn seams.

 Weight: 19kg (42lbs)